mmatyas/pegasus-docs/docs/user-guide/getting-started.md

 - Android
 - macOS

-You can find the latest releases on <a href="http://pegasus-frontend.org/" target="_blank">pegasus-frontend.org</a>, in the *Downloads* section.
+You can find the **latest releases** on <a href="http://pegasus-frontend.org/" target="_blank">pegasus-frontend.org</a>, under the *Downloads* section.

 On most platforms, Pegasus is just a single file, which you can extract and run anywhere on your system.
 If there are additional system requirements, they are mentioned on the download page as well.

-For the **Android** release, you can find some additional notes and guides [HERE](platform-android.md).

 !!! info "Other platforms"
     Pegasus can also run on platforms not listed above, but may need to be compiled manually from source code.
 If you wish to do that, the [Build documentation](../dev/build.md) can help you along the way.